Dedsec727/Dedsec727.github.io/_posts/2020-02-21-running-admin-cmd-from-explorer.md

 ## PROBLEM WITH EXISTING SOLUTION

 The above shortcut is quick and easy to open cmd at the current folder.
-But It will not opem cmd in Administrator mode.
+But It will not open cmd in Administrator mode.

 ## OBSERVATION